Peter Katis: Career

 The National - Katis has worked with The National on all ten of their studio albums: Sad Songs for Dirty Lovers (2003), Cherry Tree (2004), Alligator (2005), Boxer (2007), High Violet (2010), Trouble Will Find Me (2013), Sleep Well Beast (2017), I Am Easy to Find (2019), First Two Pages of Frankenstein (2023), and Laugh Track (2023).
 Trouble Will Find Me received a Grammy Award nomination for Best Alternative Music Album.
 Sleep Well Beast received the Grammy Award for Best Alternative Music Album.

 Interpol - Katis mixed Interpol’s debut album Turn On the Bright Lights (2002), which became a landmark release in the post-punk revival movement, as well as their follow-up Antics (2004).
 Both albums were critically acclaimed and played a key role in establishing the band’s international success.
 Katis subsequently worked with lead singer Paul Banks on Julian Plenti Is...
 Skyscraper (2009) and Banks (2012).

-Bloc Party - Katis mixed Bloc Party’s debut album Silent Alarm (2005), which was nominated for the Mercury Prize and named “Album of the Year” by NME.
-The record is widely regarded as one of the defining British indie rock albums of the 2000s.

 Frightened Rabbit - Katis produced The Midnight Organ Fight (2008) and The Winter of Mixed Drinks (2010) for the Scottish band.
 The 10th-anniversary tribute album, Tiny Changes: A Celebration of Frightened Rabbit's The Midnight Organ Fight (2019) included a cover of "Bright Pink Bookmark" by The Philistines Jr. The release served not only as a celebration of the band's work but also as a tribute to Scott Hutchison's legacy.
 In addition, a portion of the proceeds from the album went to support Tiny Changes, a mental health charity established by Hutchison's family in his memory.